anhtqeth/gameinsight_app/README.md

 - Showing Games Information (Release Date, Platforms, Screenshots/ Videos News...)
 For almost any games with a combination of own database and result from API Services [Games Search](https://gameinsight.herokuapp.com/en/search?utf8=%E2%9C%93&name=Xenoblade+Chronicles)

 # Some Technical Notes
 - This web app retrieve data from API services and format it to save to a PostgreSQL database.
+Result is then formatted
-- A Redis Cache is used to store seasonal data (Popular Games for a time period...) and is updated daily, weekly depend on the content types (Video Games News url & info are refreshed every 12 hours...)
+- Redis is used to store seasonal data (Popular Games for a time period...) and is updated daily, weekly depend on the content types (Video Games News url & info are refreshed every 12 hours...)

 ### INSTALLATION

 This source is currently only for references.
-API keys were removed for security purpose.
 A demo of the app is currently live [here](https://gameinsight.herokuapp.com/en)

 ### CODE CONVENTION